Franmil Reyes Player Props: Royals vs. Diamondbacks

-Franmil Reyes is available when the Kansas City Royals take on Tommy Henry and the Arizona Diamondbacks at Chase Field Monday at 9:40 PM ET.
+On Tuesday, Franmil Reyes (coming off going 0-for-5) and the Kansas City Royals play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 9:40 PM ET.

-He returns to action for the first time since April 24, when he went 2-for-3 with an RBI against the Rangers.
+He had a hitless showing in his previous game (0-for-5) against the Diamondbacks.

 Franmil Reyes Game Info & Props vs. the Diamondbacks